firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 the lightwalletd server's private memory.
 The adversary knows some addresses belonging to the user.
-Accidental reorgs happen regularly. **NB:** *If the lightwalletd server gets compromised temporarily, which we should assume will eventually happen, the security properties degrade to the column to the left for the duration of the compromise, and possibly longer if the effects of the attack persist.*
+Accidental reorgs happen regularly. **NB:** *If the lightwalletd server gets compromised temporarily, which we should assume will eventually happen, the security properties degrade to the Lightwalletd-Compromising Adversary for the duration of the compromise, and possibly longer if the effects of the attack persist.*

 We expect the following security invariants to be satisfied when the user is attacked by this kind of adversary as well as any of the weaker ones in the